 These 5-Minute Creamy Peanut Noodles are ready in a flash – the perfect easy vegan meal!
 Made with gluten-free rice noodles, you can make the simple 5-ingredient miso peanut sauce while the noodles soak.
 This recipe yields one serving but is easy to multiply as needed.

 Meet my new favorite quick and easy meal: creamy peanut noodles!
-And when I say quick, I mean quick – this recipe can be on the table in just 5 minutes.
-By using rice noodles that cook from a quick soak in hot water and making the sauce while the noodles soak, we have lunch or dinner ready in a flash.
+And when I say quick, I mean quickthis recipe can be on the table in just 5 minutes.
+We have lunch or dinner ready in a flash by using rice noodles that cook quickly after a quick soak in hot water and making the sauce while the noodles soak.

-I love a good dish with rice noodles – this miso vegetable noodle soup is an all time favorite, and now these saucy peanut noodles are right up there with that soup.
-Both quick, easy, and absolutely delicious: a trifecta of the best recipe attributes.
-I hope you love the easy dinner recipes, because I’ve got a few more on deck for you too.
+I love a good rice noodle recipe—this miso vegetable noodle soup is an all-time favorite, and now these saucy peanut noodles are right up there with that soup.
+Both are quick, easy, and absolutely delicious—a trifecta of the best recipe attributes.
+I hope you love the easy dinner recipes because I’ve got a few more on deck for you, too.

 Why you’ll love this recipe: